theandrelima/pydantic-serdes/docs/the_global_data_store.md

 # The GLOBAL_DATA_STORE
 > *OBS: this section is technically detailed and is provided for the sake of completeness.
 Its reading is not
-> crucial for being able to use Serial Weaver, but might help gaining a more complete understanding of the
+> crucial for being able to use SerialBus, but might help gaining a more complete understanding of the
 > tool as a whole.*

-`GLOBAL_DATA_STORE` is a global scope variable found in [datastore.py](/serial_weaver/datastore.py) module that is intended to hold a single instance of the `ModelsGlobalStore` class, also found in the same module.
+`GLOBAL_DATA_STORE` is a global scope variable found in [datastore.py](/serial_bus/datastore.py) module that is intended to hold a single instance of the `ModelsGlobalStore` class, also found in the same module.
 This instance is meant to be shared across the entire application, providing a centralized place to store and access model instances.